filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/logging.md

 ### Redirect Rust logs to a standard output

 By default the `fil_logger` library used by `rust-fil-proof` doesn't log anything.
 You can change this by setting the RUST_LOG environment variable to another level.
-This will show log output on stderr.
-It can help debug error during the sealing and windowPost.
+This will show log output on stderr which can be redirected to a file in the shell while launching the `lotus-miner` command.

 ```shell
 export RUST_LOG=info >> ~/.bashrc && source ~/.bashrc
 ```

-The log-level can be chose between 5 options:
+The log-level can be chosen between 5 options:

 - trace
 - debug